pfsense/docs/source/nat/outbound-nat.rst

 ^^^^^^^^^^^

 Only Round Robin types work with Host Aliases.
-Any type can be used with a Proxy ARP or “Other Subnet” pool.
+Any type can be used with a Proxy ARP or "Other Subnet" pool.

 Disable NAT
 -----------